Is There the Perfect Diet to Reduce Anti-Inflammatory Pain?

 Diet After 30-90 Days

-After 12 days you can add some new foods slowly (every 48 hours, and preferably 72 hours), including pumpkin, millet, basmati rice, sushi rice, zucchini, yellow squash, cantaloupe, papaya, and lemons.
+Eat only the food listed above, then, after 12 days you can add some new foods slowly (every 48 hours, or preferably 72 hours), including pumpkin, millet, basmati rice, sushi rice, zucchini, yellow squash, cantaloupe, papaya, and lemons.

 After 30 days you can reintroduce some new foods slowly, including potatoes, corn, honey, edamame beans, oatmeal, broccoli, cauliflower, and several fruits.
 After 90 days you can slowly add some nuts, beans and whole-grain bread.
-You will never eat meat, fish, cheese, eggs, or any milk product.
+You will never eat meat, fish, cheese, eggs, or any milk product on this diet.

 The Best Anti-inflammatory Food